 The northern group were used for rubbish being sent to landfill.
 Containers of rubbish loaded at Powderhall were transported by the 'Binliner' to Oxwellmains for disposal.
 This flow has ceased.

-A modern signal box was opened in 1964, replacing an older one from 1897.
+A modern signal box was opened in 1963/4, replacing an older one from 1897.
 The new box closed in 1977 but still stands.
 It was replaced by the Edinburgh Signalling Centre.

 This was the site of the Battle of Dunbar in 1650.